Weingart Foundation

 Overview

 The Weingart Foundation was established in 1951 by real estate developers Ben and Stella Weingart with an initial endowment of $150 million.
-Since its founding, the Foundation has granted over $1 billion to organizations working across Southern California.
-In fiscal year 2024, Weingart contributed over $31 million in grants to 147 nonprofit partners and committed $23 million in impact investments.
-The Foundation currently holds total assets of approximately $866 million.
+Since its founding, the Foundation has granted over $1 billion to organisations working across Southern California.
+The Foundation has contributed over $31 million in grants to 147 nonprofit partners in a recent fiscal year and committed $23 million in impact investments.
+The Foundation holds total assets of approximately $841 million.

 Under the leadership of President and CEO Joanna S. Jackson (appointed June 2024), Weingart has solidified its commitment to advancing racial, social, and economic justice throughout its five-county service area.
 The Foundation is particularly known for its robust provision of multi-year unrestricted operating support, which makes up the overwhelming majority of its grantmaking.
-In 2024, 20% of grantees were first-time recipients, and 98% of grants went to organizations led by people of color.
+In recent grantmaking, 20% of grantees were first-time recipients, and 98% of grants went to organisations led by people of colour.

 Funding Priorities

-Multi-Year Unrestricted Operating Support (U.O.S.) - $50,000 - $200,000 over two years The Foundation's primary grant strategy, designed to strengthen organizational infrastructure and long-term effectiveness.
-U.O.S. grants can be used for administrative infrastructure, capacity building, core programs, and essential staff.
-Organizations apply through invitation only.
+Multi-Year Unrestricted Operating Support (U.O.S.) - $50,000 - $200,000 over two years The Foundation's primary grant strategy, designed to strengthen organisational infrastructure and long-term effectiveness.
+U.O.S. grants can be used for administrative infrastructure, capacity building, core programmes, and essential staff.
+Organisations apply through invitation only.

 Strategic Opportunity Fund - Variable amounts Supports time-sensitive initiatives and strategic opportunities aligned with Foundation priorities.
 Invitation-only; contact Anthony Ng for inquiries.